kyle-annen/widget_marketplace/README.md

 # Hex dependencies

 #### argon2_elixir
-This dependecy is need to ensure the hashing used is strong engouh to last in production for a few years.
+This dependecy is need to ensure the hashing used is strong enough to last in production for a few years.

 #### ecto_sql
 This dependecy is needed in order to use Ecto with the postgres database.